Raster vs Vector Graphics

 - Ask for Source Files – Request the original vector or high-resolution files for future flexibility.

-- Be Mindful of the Software You Choose to Work in – If you open a vector file in photo editing software like Adobe Photoshop, you may inadvertently rasterize your vector file.
+- Be Mindful of the Software You Choose to Work in – Many aren’t aware that opening a vector file in photo editing software like Adobe Photoshop rasterizes it.

-- Create Text in a Vector-Based Program – Use Adobe Illustrator or Adobe InDesign to avoid rasterized text, which can lead to copy that isn’t sharp and easy to read.
+- Create Text in a Vector-Based Program – Use Adobe Illustrator or Adobe InDesign to avoid rasterized text, which can result in copy that isn’t sharp or easy to read.